binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 there should be nothing to clean, but LFS recommends this step just in case something has slipped through the packaging.

-`make headers_install INSTALL_HDR_PATH="$SYSROOT/usr"` places the headers
+`make headers_install INSTALL_HDR_PATH="$SYSROOT/usr"` places the
-under `$SYSROOT/usr/include` (the `include` is added automatically).
-The kernel headers are the first thing we place under the sysroot because they belong to the target system, and according to the [Filesystem Hierarchy Standard][fhs], system include files should go under `/usr/include`.
+headers under `$SYSROOT/usr/include` (the `include` is added automatically).
+The kernel headers are the first thing placed under the sysroot, as they belong to the target system, and according to the [Filesystem Hierarchy Standard][fhs], system include files should go under `/usr/include`.

 The commands above don't show an important element: in order to extract headers for the appropriate target architecture, the kernel